-Bandages:
+2. Bandages:

-A large compression bandage has been placed on the knee, and this should be kept in place without being removed until you return to the orthopedic office on the second or third day after surgery.
-If you don't already have an appointment, call the office to schedule an appointment for your first bandage change.
-If some bleeding occurs through the bandage, do not be alarmed, this is very common and does not mean that there is a problem.
+A plaster splint has been placed on the ankle, and this should be kept in place without being removed until you return to the orthopedic office.
+If some bleeding occurs through the bandage, do not be alarmed, this is common and does not mean that there is a problem.
 Additional bandage materials may be wrapped on the outside of this bandage to prevent soiling of clothing.
 If the bandage feels excessively tight, you may loosen the ace wrap but do not disturb the gauze sponges underneath.
+Call to the orthopedic office to schedule a splint change if it is excessively uncomfortable.